COSC3020/log-o-proof-Powerfuljackell-1/README.md

 $c \cdot \frac{\log_{x} n}{\log_{x} 5} = \frac{\log_{x} n}{\log_{x} 2}$

-in which case c can be utilized to modify either side by a constant value in order to achieve equivalance, making them the same.
+in which case c can be utilized to modify either side by a constant value in order to achieve equivalance, thus the difference in bases does not affect the asymptotic complexity as they can always be changed by some value of c.